 In assisted living, staff are there to monitor and check in on residents.
-While they don’t diagnose medical conditions, they will stay in touch with seniors to ensure they’re thriving.
-If a senior appears to need more help, the staff may drop by more frequently or talk to the senior’s family.
+Although they don’t diagnose medical conditions, they will stay in touch with seniors to ensure they’re thriving.
+If a senior appears to need more help, staff may drop by more frequently or talk to the senior’s family.
 One of the primary benefits of assisted living is that it offers families peace of mind that someone is looking out for their loved one.

 Continuum of Care

 In many cases, seniors who choose assisted living communities have degenerative health conditions like Parkinson’s, dementia or cancer.
-They may eventually need more extensive care, so many assisted living communities offer options to transition to nursing or dementia care.
-In some cases, a senior may even be able to continue living in the same place as his or her needs change.
+They may eventually need more extensive care, and so many assisted living communities offer options to transition to nursing or dementia care.
+In some cases, a senior may be able to continue living in the same place even as his or her needs change.

 Which Is Right for Me?

 - Would my health be at risk if I had to spend a few days alone in my home?
-If the answer is yes, you may need assisted living.
+If the answer is yes, then you may need assisted living.